dilame/instagram-private-api/README.md

 **Do you like this project:**

-Most of us fighting with time, plase support to give me more time to do more awesome features!
+Most of us are fighting with time, please support to give me more time to do more awesome features!

 ----

 **What is this?**

-Since I had lot of troubles with official API (sandbox etc.) I decided to make Node.JS api wrapper and provide code to others.
+Since I had lot of trouble with the official API (sandbox etc.) I decided to make a Node.JS api wrapper and to provide the code to others.
-It is OOP api, and have a small coverage ... **I DO NOT USE THIS FOR SPAM**, hope you will not too.
+It is an OOP api, and has a small coverage ... **I DO NOT USE THIS FOR SPAM**, hope you will not either.

 ---

-**What you can do with this API wrapper?**
+**What can you do with this API wrapper?**

-On the bottom line, anything that instagram PRIVATE API allows, execpt some endpoints you need to implement by yourself or made a pull request to repository.
+Pretty much anything that the Instagram PRIVATE API allows, except for some endpoints that you need to implement by yourself or made a pull request to repository.

 Features:
-  - You can easily ask for any private endpoint with `Request` and `WebRequest` class
+  - You can easily ask for any private endpoint with the `Request` and `WebRequest` classes
-  - Session and device managment
+  - Session and device management
-  - Do follow / unfollow
+  - Follow / unfollow
   - Upload / delete media (photos)
   - Like anything you like :P
   - Search & Iterate for Location, Users, Hashtags
   - Edit account profile
-  - Resolve challanges (Captcha, Phone verification, Email verification)
+  - Resolve challenges (Captcha, Phone verification, Email verification)
   - Access media from many sources profile / location / hashtag
-  - Aceess feeds for timeline or discovery
+  - Access feeds for timeline or discovery
   - Create and manage new accounts
-  - Send directs or list directs in inbox
+  - Send direct messages or list direct messages in inbox
   - Much more ...

 **How to use this (quick follow example)?**

-You need to obtain session for accessing endpoints with `Session` class:
+You need to obtain a session to access endpoints with the `Session` class:

 ```javascript
 var Client = require('instagram-private-api').V1;